A $\delta f$ PIC method with Forward-Backward Lagrangian reconstructions: A PIC scheme with remappings

-\item[(iv)] compute the new weights $\bfW^m_*$ using a spline approximation operator $A^*$. \end{itemize}
+\item[(iv)] Compute the new weights $\bfW^n_*$ using a spline approximation operator $A^*$. \end{itemize}

-For the operator $A_*$, we can use a standard interpolation scheme, or even a local quasi-interpolation schemes, see e.g. \cite{Chui.Diamond.1990.numat}.
-Both compute high-order B-spline approximations, but the later only involves local pointwise evaluations of the target function.
+For the operator $A_*$, we can use a standard interpolation scheme, or even a local quasi-interpolation scheme, see, e.g., Ref.~\cite{Chui.Diamond.1990.numat}.
+Both compute high-order B-spline approximations, but the latter only involves local pointwise evaluations of the target function.
 The resulting approximation takes the form